 daughter Michiko.
 Played golf with Saburo in Japan and at my club

-here - was guest speaker in 2001 when his memorabilia presented by
+here and was guest speaker in 2001 when his memorabilia was donated by

 with Chase Nielsen, Nav on crew 6 with Doolittle.
 He occupied same

 cage in KT Tokyo in part of 1942 - I later in same cage and his note